QTIM-Lab/CU_Project_Template/README.md

 source .env
 # RESIST THE TEMPTATION to mount /data and /projects directly and only
 # That is exaclty how someone deletes everything for everyone.
-# Mount your area ONLY.
+# Mount your project analysis area ONLY.
 # Always mount /data... directories with <path>:ro as shown below
 # *** remember "rm -fr" is NOT the command to delete the French language pack ;) ***